SofijaErkin/basic-tool-mac/linux/color_plugins_vim.md

 # Plugins for VIM

+## Comment Plugin for VIM

+we need to comment code block sometimes, also, could insert comment symbol

+under "`visual block`" mode, just use plugin `nerdcommenter`this time,

+"`shift` + `V`" enter `visual block` mode, chose that needed comment code

+block, just use `leader + cc` to comment, and `leader + cu` to disable

+comment.
+Add the below to `~/.vimrc`

+    Plugin 'scrooloose/nerdcommenter'  " Comment Plugin for VIM

+                                       " use shift + V to enter visual block

+                                       " status, just use command leader + cc

+                                       " to comment code block, use leader +

+                                       " cu to disable

 ## Indent Plugin for VIM

 Display differ indent while loop, condition occurs in code, recommend plugin